ksherard/ksherard.github.io/about.md

 layout: default
 ---

 Hi I'm Kevin Sherard.
 I currently employed as a Sr. Software Engineer at HERE Technologies.
-Some of my subjects of interests are science and technology, philosophy and political science, self driving cars and effective use of public infrastructure, and using big data to improve health.
+I enjoy keeping up with latest developments in web technologies and tech in general.
+This site is just a quick experiment with Jekyll and github pages free hosting, so don't take it too seriously.
+Have a nice day!

 [back](./)